r19m89s/TechResume/README.md

 ## Experience
 ### Adobe - Software Developer
 #### 7/1/18 - Current
 Developing synchronous jobs in Java that interact with MySQL database, relying on Hazelcast.
+Creating Python scripts for flexible database and server alterations.
+Constructing Java APIs to compute, process and format mysql data to be consumed by a UI interface.
 Incorporating Kubernetes reliance/compliancy into code.

 ### Adobe - Software Engineer in Test
 #### 1/1/17-7/1/18